-DIY Sprouted Fodder for Livestock
+Growing Fodder from Sprouts for Livestock

 Reader Contribution by Sarah Cuthill

 Sprouting and growing grain for livestock fodder is a simple and efficient way to not only feed your animals a more natural and fresh diet, but is also a practically effortless way to save money.
 Imagine for a second that the 50 lb. bag of feed you just bought could grow into 300 lbs. of feed that is more nutrient dense in just nine days.
-Huh wha?!
+Huh what?!
 Isn’t just the mere idea of cutting your feed bill worth the try?
 I think you will be pleasantly surprised.

 Sprouting fodder for livestock is similar to sprouting seeds for human consumption, but in an extreme degree.
 Think more along the lines of sprouting wheatgrass than the little bean sprouts you would put on a sandwich.
 By sprouting grain and harvesting it (feeding it to your animals) right before the sprouts get their second leaves at about 7-10 days, you do not need to use anything more than water to grow them -not even fertilizer.
 The action of sprouting amplifies the natural proteins, vitamins, mineral, enzymatic activity, omega 3’s, amino acids, natural hormones, and stimulates immune response.
 Of course the increase in these wonderful benefits varies grain to grain.